This

 laugh track when she ordered the pineapple juice.
 An over-the-top

-raging orchestral music is played at a very low level so it will be
+raging orchestral music is played at a very low level, so it will be

 less noticeable.
 But the scene calls for tension from a sustained

 note.
-Some of today’s action thrillers have a fear of silence like
+Some of today’s action thrillers have a fear of silence, like

 so many people on a picnic who cannot eat outdoors without a sound

-system making willows weep.
 The music quietly and mindlessly

 crescendos as Malone excitedly says, “I’m Hungry!”
+Later, upon entering a roadblock, Ireland

-pulls a gun on Malone as they enter a clichéd roadblock.
+pulls a gun on Malone.
 “Don’t

 try anything,” he snarls.
 Hollywood's idle threat is always stupid.